SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 | If `file.hash.md5`matches the rule | [`sekoiaio.entity.uuid`, `file.hash.md5`] |

 !!!note
-    In case similarity forced by your intake does not answer your needs, feel free to contact us at support@sekoia.io.
+    In case similarity forced by your events does not answer your needs, feel free to contact us at support@sekoia.io.

 #### Default similarity